intel/rsp-sw-toolkit-im-suite-mqtt-device-service/README.md

     -o /usr/local/bin/docker-compose && \
     sudo chmod a+x /usr/local/bin/docker-compose
 ```

+This `README` describes how to build the service within a Docker container;
+optionally, if you'd like to build and test the service executable on your local
+system, you'll need Go: [Install Instructions](https://golang.org/doc/install).

 #### Intel® RSP Controller Application
 This service connects the Intel® RSP Controller Application to EdgeX, so you